-Effect of methanol
+Impact of methanol

-About 10 kg/ADt of methanol is usually generated, depending on the raw wood material used.
+About 10 kg/ADt of methanol is usually generated, depending on the wood raw material used.
 Liquid methanol may contain about 2% of ammonia.
 The ammonia content of methanol can be expected to be around 0.2 kg/ADt.
-It can be assumed that about 30% of ammonia converts into NO. If the NO level in the boiler is at 200 mg/Nm3, 3.5 Nm3 per kg of solids of flue gases are produced, and the amount of dry liquor is 1,600 kg of dry solids per ADt, the increase in the boiler’s nitric oxide emissions may be:
+It can be assumed that about 30% of ammonia converts into NO. If the boiler’s NO level is about 200 mg/Nm3, flue gas generation is 3.5 Nm3 per kg of dry solids, and the amount of liquor dry solids is 1,600 kgDS/ADt, the increase in the recovery boiler’s nitrogen oxide emissions may be: